 Wildflowers in Northern California

 Colorful shows of wildflowers can be seen along roads, lakeshores, craggy canyons, and creekside trails during spring and summer in Plumas County.
-Plumas County hosts a tremendous diversity of wildflowers due to the range in elevation and varied landscapes and habitat types.
+Some of the best wildflowers in Northern California can be found in Plumas County.
+The tremendous diversity of wildflowers can be seen due to the range in elevation and varied landscapes and habitat types.

 From carnivorous plants to memorable mountain peonies, Plumas County probably has a flower you haven’t met yet.
 Escape the crowds to Plumas County for some of the best mountain wildflowers Northern California has to offer.